Sony TV Not Connecting to WiFi: Read This FIRST

 1. The update process varies depending on your TV, but full instructions for each model are provided on the firmware update screen.
 Follow these to complete the update process.

-Because your router will automatically assign an IP address for a fixed period of time, if your TV’s time and date is wrong, it can cause the IP address to “expire” and prevent connection to the router.
+If your TV’s time and date are wrong, it can cause the IP address to “expire” at the moment of assigning and prevent connection to the router.

-9. Factory Reset Your Sony TV
+6. Factory Reset Your Sony TV

 To factory reset a non-Android Sony TV: